nitr-am/first-milestone-project-creative-code/README.md

 ## Deployment

-This project was developed using the Cloud9 IDE from [Amazon Web Services](https://www.awseducate.com/student/s/awssite), committed to git and pushed to [GitHub](https://github.com/) online repository throughout a built in cloud9 funtion so everybody get access to it.
+This project was developed using the Cloud9 IDE from [Amazon Web Services](https://www.awseducate.com/student/s/awssite), committed to git and pushed to [GitHub](https://github.com/) online repository throughout a built in cloud9 function so everybody get access to it.

+To run this project directly form your browser, please click on the following [GitHub Pages link](https://nitr-am.github.io/first-project-creative-code/).

+To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

+1. Log into GitHub.
+2. From the list of repositories available, **nitr-am/first-project-creative-code** was selected.
+3. From the menu items below the navigation bar, Settings was selected.
+4. Scroll down to the **GitHub Pages** section.
+5. In the Source option with a default *None* clicked the drop-down menu selected **Master Branch**.
+6. After selecting *Master Branch* the page was deployed automatically and ready to use and the link was released in the same **GitHub Pages** section mentioned in point 4.

 #### To run this project locally